 The Best Sleeping Pad Review

-If you've ever spent a restless night on the cold hard ground, you know just how big of a difference a good sleeping pad makes.
-We're here to help!
-In this review, we tested 21 of the best pads on the market.
-Over the course of the summer, we put these pads through rigorous tests and collected valuable feedback about each pad's comfort from over 50 reviewers.
-From the wild Rockies of Colorado and New Mexico to the Nepali coast of Hawaii, we took our time to find out the strengths and weaknesses of each product so you won't have to.
+What is the best sleeping pad?
+Accepting the challenge to answer this question, we bought and tested 21 of the best pads available on the market.
+Over the course of one full summer, we put these pads through rigorous tests and backcountry trips while collecting valuable feedback about each pad's comfort from over 50 reviewers.
+From the wild Rockies of Colorado and New Mexico to the Napali coast of Hawaii, we took our time to find out the strengths and weaknesses of each product so you won't have to.
 We learned which mats to take on long expeditions and backcountry adventures and which are better used near the car or pack raft.
 This year, there was a lot of competition in the world of sleeping pads and we're here to name the best.

 Read the full review below >